The Black Scholes Model: An Options Pricing Formula

 The Black Scholes Model uses a number of assumptions to accurately price options contracts:

 The equation assumes that there are no transaction costs associated with purchasing the contract.
 Generally, this assumption is more likely to be true today than when the model was developed, thanks in large part to platforms like Robinhood and others that don’t charge high fees or commissions for options trades.

 2. European Options

-The formula assumes that options are European-style only.
-European options are those that can be exercised only on their expiration dates, while American options may be exercised anytime during the life of the contract, through the expiration date.
+The formula assumes that options are European-style only, meaning they can only be exercised on their expiration dates.
+While American options may be exercised anytime during the life of the contract, through the expiration date.

 3. Interest Rates and Volatility

 The Black Scholes Model takes into account current interest rates and expected volatility.
-In order to do so, it assumes that these elements – including the risk-free interest rate – are known and constant throughout the life of the contract.
+To do this, it assumes that these elements – including the risk-free interest rate – are known and constant throughout the life of the contract.

 4. The Efficient Market Theory

 The formula assumes that the underlying security doesn’t pay dividends during the life of the option.
-However, some analysts adapt the formula to take dividends into consideration.
+However, some analysts adapt the formula to consider dividends.
 In general, it can be adapted if you know the price of the underlying stock on the ex-dividend date.